bioidiap/bob.blitz/doc/c_cpp_api.rst

 .. cpp:function:: template <typename T, int N> blitz::Array<T,N>* PyBlitzArrayCxx_AsBlitz(PyBlitzArrayObject* o, const char* name)

-   Casts a ``PyBlitzArrayObject`` to a specific ``blitz::Array<>`` type after checking that the dimensions and the data type of the underlying :cpp:type:`PyBlitzArrayObject` fits to the template parameters.
+   Casts a ``PyBlitzArrayObject`` to a specific ``blitz::Array<>`` type after checking that the dimensions and the data type of the underlying :c:type:`PyBlitzArrayObject` fits to the template parameters.
    If the check fails, an Python error is set, using the given ``name`` parameter as the name of the object that was passed to the python function, **and** ``NULL`` **is returned**.
    Hence, please check the result of this function for ``NULL``: